kdabwl/SmallObjects/README.md

 Oh, well: a Readme is due and it shall be about design, ideas, desiderata, problems and how that was made to work.
-I'll make the Readme like a parchment and add new items top down (click _outline_ button).
+I'll make the Readme like a parchment and add new sections top down (click _outline_ button).
 Enjoy!

 ### 9. recursive multiprocessing in parallel performing cores